 In Search of Gold: Hiking the Chilkoot Trail

-It was 1897 in a creek three hundred miles south of the Arctic Circle in the heart of Canada’s Yukon Territory, when gold was discovered near the town of Dawson City.
+It was 1897 in a creek 300 miles (483 kilometers) south of the Arctic Circle in the heart of Canada’s Yukon Territory, when gold was discovered near the town of Dawson City.
 Soon after, tens of thousands of would-be miners from across the world set off propelled by the prospect of riches.
 I was so inspired when I first read the story of the Klondike Gold Rush.
 I dreamed about what it must have been like on that grand adventure all those years ago in the search for Klondike gold.
 While you unfortunately can not travel back in time you can experience the same path that many of the miners took to Dawson City.
 In 2013, I did just this and it was one of the greatest adventures of my life.

 Hiking the Chilkoot Trail